jsudiaman/fogbugz-to-github/README.md

         .build();
 ```

-You can stack up as many configuration parameters as you want before building, like so:
+You can set as many options as you want before building, like so:
 ```java
 Migrator migrator = new Migrator.Builder(fogBugz, caseList, ghRepo)
         .closeIf(fbCase -> !fbCase.isOpen() || fbCase.getStatus().matches("Fixed|Tested"))